-This also means that gasoline is very dangerous in some situations with uncontained fuel, like in a car accident with a punctured fuel tank.
+This also means that gasoline is hazardous in some situations with uncontained fuel, like a car accident with a punctured fuel tank.
 An errant spark or flame can easily ignite gasoline–and technically, it’s the fumes from the gas that catch on fire, not the liquid itself.

-Think about this (but DON’T try it at home or anywhere else); you can extinguish a lit match with diesel fuel, while doing so with gasoline would invite disaster.
-Of course, Diesel is still considered a hazardous substance, so all safety precautions should be observed when handling and storing this type of fuel.
+Think about this (but DON’T try it at home or anywhere else); you can extinguish a lit match with diesel fuel while doing so with gasoline would invite disaster.
+Of course, diesel is still considered hazardous, so all safety precautions should be observed when handling and storing this type of fuel.

 DOWNLOAD THE FREE APP